 Employee wellness programs often involve exercise and weight-loss challenges, informational workshops, and partnerships with local exercise facilities or wellness experts.

 Though it is not always easy to plan, develop, and implement a wellness program that suits everyone, starting small is key.
-The OATS Wellness For Life program, developed in 2012 by the OATS, Inc. rural transit system in Missouri, is a prime example of an ongoing and successful program.
+The OATS Transit Wellness For Life program, developed in 2012 by the OATS Transit system in rural Missouri, is a prime example of an ongoing and successful program.

-In the summer of 2014, OATS implemented the 90 Miles in 90 Days initiative to get employees walking.
+In 2014, OATS Transit implemented the 90 Miles in 90 Days initiative to get employees walking.
 The program saw 58 employees walk a total of more than 10,000 miles.
-As Jill Stedem, Administrative Services Director and wellness coordinator explains, “our biggest challenge is finding programs that work for all our employees, as we have so many drivers who do not report to a physical location each day…but rather start each day from home.”
+As Jill Stedem, Administrative Services Director and wellness coordinator explains, “Our biggest challenge is due to the fact that we are statewide, it’s hard to find a 'one size fits all' program.”
 Coming up with an action plan and implementing smaller challenges as part of a larger plan can lay the foundation for a growing program with lasting effects.
 The ultimate goal with any wellness program is motivating participants to become healthier and happier, resulting in life-long change, in addition to improved work performance.

-Images: (Top) OATS Northeast Regional Director Sheree Webb presents driver Lisa Moore with a prize for winning a wellness challenge.
-(Bottom) An OATS vehicle.
+Images: (Top) OATS Transit Northeast Regional Director Sheree Webb presents driver Lisa Moore with a prize for winning a wellness challenge.
+(Bottom) Joe Rios - winner of the 2017 OATS Transit Drop More, Win More Wellness Challenge.

 Q&A with OATS Transit